xemantic/xemantic-kotlin-test/README.md

 # xemantic-kotlin-test

-Kotlin multiplatform testing library providing power-assert compatible DSL and assertions
+Kotlin multiplatform testing library providing power-assert compatible DSL and assertions and some other goodies.

 ## Why?